 - Identify indicators to determine if progress is being made towards attaining water quality standards.

-- Develop a monitoring component to determine effectiveness of plan implementation.
+- Develop a monitoring component to determine the effectiveness of plan implementation.

 Watershed plans include multiple geospatial data layers, in the form of maps, to help organize and catalog numerous data sources.
 These map resources are helpful in analyzing and describing watershed features, such as land cover and land use, as well as identifying priority focus areas.